La fanciulla del West: Act 1

-A group of Gold Rush miners enter the "Polka" saloon after a day working at the mine ("Hello!
+A group of Gold Rush miners enter the "Polka" saloon after a day of mining ("Hello!
 Hello!
 Alla 'Polka'").
 After a song by traveling minstrel Jake Wallace ("Che faranno i vecchi miei"), one of the miners, Jim Larkens, is homesick and the miners collect enough money for his fare home ("Jim, perché piangi?").

-A group of miners playing cards discover that Sid is cheating and want to attack him.
+Another group of miners playing cards discover that Sid is cheating and want to attack him.
 Sheriff Jack Rance quiets the fight and pins two cards to Sid's jacket, as a sign of a cheat.

 A Wells Fargo agent, Ashby, enters and announces that he is chasing the bandit Ramerrez and his gang of Mexicans.
 Rance toasts Minnie, the woman who owns the saloon, as his future wife, which makes Sonora jealous.
 The two men begin to fight.
 Rance draws his revolver but at that moment, a shot rings out and Minnie stands next to the bar with a rifle in her hands ("Hello, Minnie!").
 She gives the miners a reading lesson from the Bible ("Dove eravamo?").

 The Pony Express rider arrives ("La posta!") and delivers a telegram from Nina Micheltorena, offering to reveal Ramerrez's hideout.
 The sheriff tells Minnie that he loves her, but Minnie puts him off as she is waiting for the right man ("Ti voglio bene, Minnie").

 A stranger enters the saloon and asks for a whisky and water.
 He introduces himself as Dick Johnson from Sacramento, whom Minnie had met earlier.
 Johnson invites Minnie to dance with him and she accepts.
 Angrily, Rance watches them.

 Ashby returns with the captured Ramerrez gang member, Castro.
 Upon seeing his leader, Johnson, in the saloon, Castro agrees to lead Rance, Ashby and the miners in a search for Ramerrez, and the group then follows him on a false trail and in what turns out to be a wild goose chase.
 But before Castro leaves, he whispers to Johnson that somebody will whistle and Johnson must reply to confirm that the place is clear.
 A whistle is heard, but Johnson fails to reply.

 Minnie shows Johnson the keg of gold that she and the miners take turns to guard at night and Johnson reassures her that the gold will be safe there.
 Before he leaves the saloon, he promises to visit her at her cabin.
 They confess their love for each other.
 Minnie begins to cry, and Johnson comforts her before he leaves.